Digital fashion: Digital textile printing

-Digital Textile printing is “probably the greatest innovation of 21-st century fashion" as declared by Christina Binkley in the Wall Street Journal.
-The “vastly improved digital printing technologies allow designers to innovate while beefing up their brands“.

-Brands such as Prada, Pucci or Jil Sander are using this technology to invent their design ideas on fabric.

 Marketing, distribution, and sales

 While all digital channels can be used in order to market and sell fashion completely online (eCommerce), they usually are implemented in connection with offline channels (so-called "omni-channel").
-Here, Virtual and Augmented reality is playing a crucial role.
+Here, virtual and augmented reality play a crucial role.

 The fashion industry has faced its own problems including pollution and fabric waste, which has resulted in a shift to more sustainable methods like digital fashion.
 The industry is also constantly being intertwined with digital media and has allowed for the use of digital tools within the business itself and with consumers.
 Two of the ways digital fashion is utilized with consumers is through virtual dressing rooms and virtual cosmetic counters.

-Prospects and clients can use ICTs - own computers, tablets and smartphones - to skip fitting rooms and cosmetics counters, and instead virtually see how they look in specific outfits and makeup via in-store kiosks, mobile phones or tablets.
-Modiface is a web application that anyone can use to give them a virtual makeover.
-Customers can give any look and decide on what to suits and buy products.
+Prospects and clients can use ICTs - own computers, tablets and smartphones - to virtually simulate fitting rooms and cosmetics counters and see how they look in specific outfits and makeup.
+Customers can give any look and decide on what suits them and buy products.

-Sephora, the beauty specialty retailer, and ModiFace, an augmented reality virtual makeover technology provider, today announced the launch of a 3D Augmented Reality Mirror that can simulate cosmetics on a user's face in real-time and in 3D.
-The new patented technology, created by ModiFace, tracks the precise location of a user's facial features and applies eye shadow colors directly on the video feed from a camera.

-Oftentimes beauty retailers will feature virtual fitting rooms to allow users to experience the look of their product before committing to a purchase.
+Oftentimes, beauty retailers will feature virtual fitting rooms to allow users to experience the look of their product before committing to a purchase.
 Some examples are color contact retailers Freshlook, which allows users to simulate contact lens wear in their color contacts studio before purchase.
-Colorful Eyes also offers a virtual color contact lens try on room.
+Colorful Eyes also offers a virtual color contact lens try-on room.